CollegiumAcademicum/collegiumacademicum.de/content/pages/events/westsahara/index.en.md

 <b>20:00 – 21:30 Uhr</b>: Panel discussion – International responsibility

 - What is the role of Germany, the EU and the UN with regard to Western Sahara?
 Where does the responsibility lie?
 We want to discuss these questions with politicians who work on the issue in various institutions and, above all, ask: What needs to change in politics to achieve a liberated Western Sahara?
+With **Buhari Lehbib, Judith Tavakoli und Khadja Bedati**

 <b>21:30 – open end</b>: Closing with music